upandey3/Random-Maze-Generator-Solver-AI/README.md

 # Random-Maze-Generator-Solver

-This is the final machine problem for my Data Structure and Algorithms class.
+This is the final machine project for my Data Structure and Algorithms class.
 The goal was to build a random maze generator and solver given the height and the width of the maze.
 I implemented this through the use of disjoint sets and graphs.
 For maze generator (see makeMaze function in maze.cpp), I implemented a custom graph class that I used to intantiante the vertices and edges that